Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ## porPOIse Layer Configuration

 The layer configuration holds properties that apply to the entire layer.

+FOR A DESCRIPTION OF ALL THE PROPERTIES SEE [prPOIse_ReferenceP roperties](UsingPorPOIse_REF-Layer-POI-Properties#porpoise-layer-configuration)

 - Feel free to change the **Layer title**, which is shown in the ARpoise app (don't forget to click "Save" to save your changes!)
 It is displayed by the ARpoise app on a white background in the top center of the screen.
 The white background is very short however!
 - Otherwise please leave these properties at the default values, or discuss with the admin before you change them.
 - Scroll down to read explanations of all the properties.